sut-ai/notes/notebooks/19_intro_to_mdp/index.md

 The policy is a function that takes the state as an input and outputs the action to be taken.
 Policy $\pi : S \rightarrow A$ is a set of commands that the agent follows.

-The policy which maximizes the expected utility among all the possible policies is called optimal policy and shown with $\pi\star$.
+The policy which maximizes the expected utility among all the possible policies is called optimal policy and shown with $\pi^\star$.

-Finding $\pi\star$ is usually referred to as solving the MDP.
-There are different algorithms which attempt to find $\pi\star$ such as value iteration and policy evaluation.
+Finding $\pi^\star$ is usually referred to as solving the MDP.
+There are different algorithms which attempt to find $\pi^\star$ such as value iteration and policy evaluation.

 ## MDP Search Trees